mariadaan/cub3d/README.md

 - make non

 ## How it works
-When you run the cub3d program, multiple functions are called
+When you run the cub3d program, the following functions are called from the main.

 1. **init_input**: Checks user input.
 Has an argument with the name of the cub file been given?
 	Does the file exist?
 If yes, the file will be parsed.